Rejuvenation of Hay & Pasture

 The success of overseeding is largely dependent upon reduced competition from already established plants.
 For this reason, fertilizing when overseeding is not recommended as added nutrients will also be used by plants already in the stand, increasing the competition for new seedlings.
 If fertilizer will be applied, it is recommended not to apply nitrogen which will promote grass growth and competition.

-Overseeding is a relatively inexpensive rejuvenation technique however, establishment success is highly dependent upon favourable conditions.
-Low density stands or overgrazed pastures will have a much better chance for establishment success as compared to stands where established forage is already quite dense.
+Low-density forage stands or overgrazed pastures will have a much better chance for establishment success as compared to stands where established forage is already quite dense.
 Careful grazing during the year of establishment can also help increase the chances of legume establishment by reducing grass competition.
 As always, allowing appropriate rest is essential to ensure proper recovery.
 Adequate moisture is also critical for legume establishment when overseeding.
-Overseeding can be done at several timepoints during the year but early spring is often a good choice due to the reasonably reliable moisture expected and relatively lower biomass in fields which may encourage improved seed to soil contact.
+Overseeding can be done at several timepoints during the year but early spring is often a good choice due to the reasonably reliable moisture and relatively lower biomass in fields which may encourage improved seed to soil contact.

-Frost seeding is a technique that has been used successfully mainly in parts of Eastern Canada to introduce primarily legumes into an existing forage stand in areas where the terrain or stones limit use of large seeding equipment16.
-Forage seed is broadcast in the winter on top of snow or early spring when frost is still occurring.
-The effect of the snow melt helps carry the seed down to the soil surface and alternate freezing and thawing of the ground heaves the surface allowing the seed to be incorporated into the soil.
-Legumes are more successful with this seeding method as they tend to be denser than grass seed and they germinate at lower temperatures which allows for growth to occur early in the spring17.
-Establishing grasses with frost seeding is much less successful as they are less dense and tend to remain on top of the soil delaying growth until warmer temperatures arrive which often coincides with drier weather.
+Frost seeding is a technique that has been used successfully mainly in parts of Eastern Canada to introduce primarily legumes into an existing forage stand in areas where the terrain or stones limit use of large seeding equipment.16 Some planning is needed for the best chance of success.
+Forage stands should be clipped or grazed to around 10 cm in late fall to prepare for frost seeding.17 Forage seed is broadcasted in late winter on top of snow or early spring while the ground is still undergoing freeze-thaw cycles.
+As the snow melts, it helps move the seed down to the soil surface.
+Repeated freezing and thawing then causes the soil to expand and contract, creating small openings that allow the seed to be incorporated into the soil.
+Legumes are more successful with this seeding method as they tend to be denser than grass seed and they germinate at lower temperatures which allows for growth to occur early in the spring.18 Establishing grasses with frost seeding is much less successful as they are less dense and tend to remain on top of the soil delaying growth until warmer temperatures arrive, which often coincides with drier weather.
 The cost of equipment is low, but seedling mortality is high resulting in higher risk for establishment success.
 Similar to other rejuvenation techniques, adequate moisture is very important for frost seeding to result in forage establishment.

 Whether sod seeding or overseeding legumes into an existing forage stand, the following benefits can be achieved if establishment is successful:

-• eliminating or reducing the need for nitrogen fertilization as the legume will fix nitrogen and provide for requirements of grass plants within the stand
+• eliminating or reducing the need for nitrogen fertilization as the legume will fix nitrogen and help meet requirements of grass plants within the stand

 • increased forage quality with higher protein content which results in improved grazing animal performance